-Figure 1: The effect of crop rotation, including vetch, pea and lupin, on Rhizoctonia solani AG8 inoculum level at low-rainfall sites in Victoria, 2011.
+Figure 2: The effect of crop rotation, including vetch, pea and lupin, on Rhizoctonia solani AG8 inoculum level in low-rainfall sites in Victoria in 2011.
 As few as five ryegrass plants/m2 can maintain or increase Rhizoctonia levels in a break crop.

-Source: GRDC (2012) GroundCover[TM] Supplement 98, https://grdc.com.au/resources-and-publications/groundcover/ground-cover-issue-98-may-june-2012
+Source: GroundCoverTM Supplement 98, (2012) GRDC https://grdc.com.au/resources-and-publications/groundcover/ground-cover-issue-98may-june-2012